Tax Planning Ideas and Tax Updates

 Winning the lottery (yes, it’s true!)

-Playing lottery is something you’re more likely to do when you’re young.
-Approximately 70% of 20-30-year-olds buy at least one lottery ticket a year.
+You’re more likely to play the lottery when you’re young.
+Approximately 70% of 20-30-year-olds buy at least one lottery ticket yearly.
 Compared to 45% of seniors age 70 or older.
 (CreditDonkey)

 Strategies to Avoid Medicare IRMAA